jenkins-infra/jenkins-infra/README.md

 ## Branching model

-The default branch of this repository is `staging` which is where pull requests should be applied to by default.
+The default branch of this repository is `production` which is where pull requests should be applied to by default.

 ```text